hnikolov/pihdf_doc/details/utest.md

 Configuring the test is done by assigning values to the models and `tb_config` maps.

 * __models:__ specifies the implementation model to be used during the test.
-The format of the map is a pair __"module":model__.
+The format is a map __{"module":model}__.
 There are 3 supported implementation models encoded in the following constants:

 Constant      | Model
 ------------- | -----------------